trevorkeenan/traitPlasticity/References/README.md

 # Description

-The reference library contains the list of original studies that contributed observations to the TRIP database.
+The reference library contains the list of original studies that contributed observations to the CANTRIP database.

 The library is mirrored in various formats.